ghc-proposals/ghc-proposals/proposals/0000-top-level-signatures.rst

 Effect and Interactions
 -----------------------
-This proposal increases the availability of visible type application by allowing users to customize the types of implicitly declared identifiers.
+This proposal increases the availability of visible type application by allowing users to customize the types of implicitly declared identifiers, including changing the specificity of some.
+This means that `#99`_ need not consider these implicitly declared identifiers.

 Accepting this proposal obviates the problems in `#129`_.